+CS: I understand that you and Adam Sandler were roommates at one time.
 Judd Apatow: That’s correct.
 I lived with Adam Sandler in the late ’80s.
 We were both working as standup comedians at the Improv in Los Angeles.
 We became friends and lived together until he got hired to work on “Saturday Night Live” and moved to New York.

+CS: Did you think that you would ever work on a project together?
 Apatow: At the time that was all we wanted to do.
 We would write sketches and Adam was on MTV every once in a while on a show called “Remote Control” where he would do characters.
 At the time, we were all trying to figure out how we were going to open a door so we could be in this business.
 We were always writing and scheming and trying to figure out how we were going to climb up the ladder so they would let us do standup on TV shows and make movies.

 CS: When did you get your first big break and you knew that you had “made it?”
 Apatow: Well, the first break in my career was when I got a job writing standup material for Tom Arnold.
 Then, Tom was given three HBO specials which were partially reality and partially sketches.
 I wrote those three specials, which were directed by Pete Segal who directed “Get Smart.”
 Because that went well, I was hired to write Roseanne [Barr’s] standup act with her and to co-produce her HBO special.
 I spent a year writing jokes with Roseanne.
 That was probably the biggest break of my career because suddenly I was a writer and now I was getting producer credits on some cable specials.
 As a result of that when Ben Stiller came up with an idea to do a sketch show I was allowed to be an executive producer on for “The Ben Stiller Show” on Fox in 1992.
 That was the beginning of my television writing career.

+CS: I know you work with your wife Leslie Mann on some of the projects you are involved in.
+What is it like working with her on the set versus being together at home?
 Apatow: We work very well together just because we know each other so intimately.
 Leslie is very courageous about her performances.
 She is really willing to go there and she is a blood and guts on the floor type of actress.
 When you add comedy into that she is a very exciting person to watch.
 We have a lot of fun together.
 I actually prefer it to real life because on the set if I’m directing her she has to listen to me.
 At home I’m just a castrated male like every other man.
 The reason I work with a lot of people over and over again is the more you know somebody, the easier it is to figure out what they can do in a movie or in a scene.
 That’s why it’s fun to work with Leslie or Jason Segel who was on “Freaks and Geeks” who I have known for ten years.
 James Franco and Seth Rogen; I have known these people for so long that it’s fun to show the nooks and crannies of their personalities that other people may not know that are there.

+CS: Tell me a little bit about “Drillbit Taylor” and the cast.
 Apatow: “Drillbit Taylor” is a hilarious movie that Seth Rogen wrote with Kris Brown.
 They both wrote for this TV show we did called “Undeclared” and Seth obviously wrote “Superbad” and also “Pineapple Express.”
 It’s about these kids that are being bullied and they hire a bodyguard who they think is an Army Ranger.
 It really turns out that he is just a homeless guy who is planning on stealing and robbing their parents’ houses.
 The original idea came from John Hughes who wrote a treatment of the movie but he never got around to writing it.
 So when Paramount said, “Hey, guys you want to write this idea that John Hughes never got around to doing?”
 We said “sure.
 We’ll take a pop at it.”

 CS: Owen Wilson, who stars in “Drillbit Taylor,” is hilarious.
 Apatow: He is one of my favorites of all times.

+CS: How did it come about that Wilson got the part for this film?
 Apatow: I worked with Owen on a movie called “The Cable Guy” in 1996.
 A casting director showed me some footage from “Bottle Rocket” before it came out and he was instantly one of my favorite comedy people of all time.
 We’ve been friends ever since.
 When the script was coming together I thought the perfect person to do it would be Owen.
 We had a blast making it.
 Owen is really funny with kids.
 He’s got this really funny attitude when he is dealing with children.
 He’s like your older brother who gives you a hard time.

+CS: Did anything unusually funny or something out of the ordinary happen behind the scenes while working on the set?
 Apatow: It was a fun movie to make because there were so many funny people in it.
 The villain in the movie, Danny McBride, he has another movie coming out called “The Foot Fist Way” that he and his friends made for less than 200,000 dollars.
 That is one of the funniest movies I have ever seen.
 I saw that movie and thought we had to get him in this.
 Danny is a great improviser and a real character.
 It was fun to work with him.
 We also had Ian Roberts who was in “Talladega Nights.”
 My wife Leslie Mann plays this teacher and she doesn’t realize that he is homeless because he is pretending to be a teacher and she falls in love with him.